1917 Russian Constituent Assembly election: Socialist-Revolutionaries

 A key Bolshevik argument against the legitimacy of the Constituent Assembly once it was elected was that the lists had been finalized before the Left SRs constituted themselves as a separate party, and that if the Left SRs had stood separately the Bolshevik and Left SR would have won the majority vote.
 This was despite the Left SR's eventual opposition to the closure of the Constituent Assembly by the Bolsheviks.
 Per Serge's account, 40 of 339 elected SR deputies were leftists and 50 belong to Chernov's centrist faction.
-Smith points out that though the association with Soviet power strengthened the PLSR popularity in the countryside, the schism did not transform the PLSR overnight into a large and well-organized political party, and during the following months of 1918 the PSR managed to regain control over some of the soviets and local branches it lost to the left.
+Smith points out that though the association with Soviet power strengthened the Left PLSR popularity in the countryside, the schism did not transform the PLSR overnight into a large and well-organized political party, and during the following months of 1918 the SR party managed to regain control over some of the soviets and local branches it lost to the left.